 Many of the community members, packed into a room at the Potrero Neighborhood House at 953 De Haro St., agreed.

-The first-time housing developer, Christopher Goode, whose family has owned the property since 1973, submitted preliminary plans for the project in September.
+The first-time housing developer, Christopher Goode, whose family has owned the property for decades, submitted preliminary plans for the project in September.
 “We settled on housing because we thought it was important,” Goode said Wednesday night at the meeting he hosted.
 He explained that his family had been looking into doing something different with the property for five years.